Skip to main content

 1. Have each user extract the package source information and install it as an extension.

-You can now publish the package as a Next Design extension.
+Now you can publish the package as a Next Design extension.

 Tips

-The following methods are possible for deployment using a package source folder.
+The following methods can be considered for deployment using a package source folder.

 • This is the simplest method for sharing only within a company or organization.
-Set the network folder containing .nupkg as the package source.
+Set the network folder that stores .nupkg as the package source.

-• Share a folder on OneDrive, GoogleDrive, etc.
+• Share the folder on OneDrive, GoogleDrive, etc.

 • This is a method for sharing with external networks via the cloud.
-Create a folder containing .nupkg on a cloud drive and share it with multiple users.
+Create a folder on the cloud drive that contains .nupkg and share it with multiple users.
 Each user sets their local drive as the package source.

-• This is an effective method for users who are familiar with Git, etc., and who want to publish extensions simply across organizations or networks.
+• This is an effective method when multiple users are familiar with Git and want to publish extensions simply across organizations or networks.
 Register a local working folder such as GitHub or Subversion as the package source.

 • Update to the latest version using the configuration management function.
 To publish a new package to users, you need to have them update the repository, but no special environment is required for publishing.

-Updating a package To update a package, update the version number and create a package.
-A package source folder can store multiple versions of the same package ID.
+To update a package, update the version number and create a package.
+You can store multiple versions with the same package ID in the package source folder.

 2. Build the package.

-3. Let's assume that the .nupkg file you created is something like MyExtA.1.2.0.nupkg.
+3. The .nupkg file you created is assumed to be something like MyExtA.1.2.0.nupkg.
 Place this file in the package source folder.

 packageSource\